 But with a dedicated content manager on staff, a company has a full-time writer who can crank out content, interview SMEs, write scripts, edit website copy, and more.

-At the center of a content manager’s responsibilities, though, is the regular publication of quality content that directly addresses customer questions.
+At the center of a content manager’s responsibilities, though, is the regular publication of quality inbound marketing content that directly addresses customer questions.

 What does a healthy content pipeline look like?